-• Does the TER apply to all my electricity use like my current rate?
+Does the TER apply to all my electricity use like my current rate?

 No. The TER is applied to devices such as batteries or EV chargers that have built-in metering.
 The device must also be capable of communicating its meter data.
-Please see the Integration Guide or check with your equipment vendor for details.
+Please check with your equipment vendor for details.
 The TER applies equally to both "deliveries" (power received from the grid) and "exports" (power used to reduce local load or sent to the grid).

-• What devices are eligible for the TER?
+What devices are eligible for the TER?